-Position at NEDDC : The AGS is published along with the Statement of Accounts, but in previous years has not been included within the Annual Report.
-It is planned that in respect of 2016/17 a summary of the AGS together with a link to the Code of Governance will be included within the Annual Report so that stakeholders are aware of these core documents.
+Position at NEDDC: The AGS is published along with the Statement of Accounts.
+It is planned that in respect of 2017/18 reference to the AGS together with a summary of and link to the Code of Governance will be included within the Annual Report so that stakeholders are aware of these core documents.